vchandela/ml-utilities/metadata-extractors/README.md

+# Metadata Extractors

+High-performance Python tools for extracting metadata from various data platforms.

+## Components

-# BigQuery Metadata Counter
+### BigQuery Metadata Counter

-A high-performance Python tool that efficiently counts BigQuery resources across your Google Cloud project.
+A tool that efficiently counts BigQuery resources across your Google Cloud project.

 ## What It Does